serenity-is/docs/tutorials/movies/allowing_multiple_genre_selection.md

 ![Multiple Genre List Movie Form](img/multiple-genre-list-movie-form.png)

-I've improved the grammar and readability of the provided markdown text.
-Here's the enhanced version:

 ## Displaying Selected Genres in a Column

 In the past, when we only had one genre per movie, displaying the selected genre in a column was straightforward – we could achieve this by adding a view field to `MovieRow.cs`.
 However, this time around, it won't be as simple.